rlopezlu/league-history/README.md

-Powered by official Rito games API
+Powered by official Riot games API
+Node and express server proxies requests [github link](https://github.com/rlopezlu/serverlol)

 ### History With friends
 This Match history viewer adds filtering so you can see the games where you played with your closest